marilene38/devportal/src/content/docs/algokit/unit-testing/typescript/concepts.md

 2. **Emulated**: Uses `TestExecutionContext` to mimic AVM behavior.
 For example, `Box.put` on an `Box` within a test context stores data in the test manager, not the real Algorand network, but provides the same interface.

 3. **Mockable**: Not implemented, but can be mocked or patched.
 For example, `op.onlineStake` can be mocked to return specific values or behaviors; otherwise, it raises a `NotImplementedError`.
 This category covers cases where native or emulated implementation in a unit test context is impractical or overly complex.

-For a full list of all public `algorand-typescript` types and their corresponding implementation category, refer to the [Coverage](../coverage) section.